 - Access to promotion through Ngāi Tahu communications channels (with your permission)

-Do you have a new idea?
+Do you have a new business idea?

-Have you researched the following:
+Have you considered the following:

 - Registering the business, is there another business with your intended name?